HTWDMAR/RBFsim_plus/README.md

 of the code (names not in any order):

 1. **Ghiman Dilshad** - Main code developer
-2. **Dr Prabhas K Yadav** - Main conceptualization and basic code development
+2. **Dr Prabhas K Yadav** - Conceptualization and basic code development
-7. **Prof. Dr. T. Grischek** - Supervisory support on contents
+3. **Prof. Dr. T. Grischek** - Supervisory support on contents
 4. **Prof. Dr Andreas Hartmann** - Supervisory support on contents